python-can-define-radio/sdr-course/classroom_activities/051-Sample-Rates-2.md

 When you run that Python file, it will start writing to a file called `myTempReadings.txt`.
 After a few seconds of data have been recorded, press <kbd>Ctrl C</kbd> to exit the program.

+## Visualizing the data

+Reopen your file `temperature_graph_1.py` from `050`.
+Replace the `temps` variable with the measured processor temperatures that are in `myTempReadings.txt`.
+Run that to graph the data.

+Also, reopen your file `temperature_graph_2.grc` from `050`.
+Make the following changes:

+Parameters:
+- Variable (_already in the flowgraph_):
+  - Id: `samp_rate`
+  - Value: `5`
+- Vector Source:
+  - Vector: _your data goes here_
+- Time Sink:
+  - Number of Points: _approximately 15.
+Depends how much data you recorded._
+  - Y min: 0
+  - Y max: 100000

+Run that to visualize your data.